Skip to content

 • UPSTASH_REDIS_REST_TOKEN — Redis auth

-• ANTHROPIC_API_KEY — Claude for NL parsing and sentiment
+• ANTHROPIC_API_KEY — Claude for sentiment analysis

 Edge runtime is not used.
 MCP tools often call Supabase which requires Node.js runtime.